quicwg/base-drafts/draft-ietf-quic-recovery.md

     lost when a packet larger than it is acknowledged and a threshold amount of time has passed since the packet was sent.

-  * Handshake packets, which contain stream frames for stream 0, are critical to QUIC transport and crypto negotiation, so a separate alarm period is used for them.
+  * Handshake packets, which contain STREAM frames for stream 0, are critical to QUIC transport and crypto negotiation, so a separate alarm period is used for them.